Photo by Wynne Neilly.

 In 2014, Knegt began writing, directing and acting in a series of his own short films that have screened at dozens of film festivals around the world: "Good Morning" (2014), "Are You There Joy?
 It's Me, Jennifer" (2016), "Plus One" (2017), "A Bed Day" (2017) and “Say Uncle” (2022).

-In 2016, he began working for the Canadian Broadcasting Corporation as a writer and producer for CBC Arts, which included spearheading the creation of the series The Filmmakers (2017-2018), Canada's a Drag (2018-present) and Superqueeroes (2019) and co-hosting talk show State of the Arts with Amanda Parris and Romeo Candido (2017-18).
+In 2016, he began working for the Canadian Broadcasting Corporation as a writer, producer and host for CBC Arts.
+Some of his work there included writing the weekly LGBTQ culture column Queeries (2017-24) spearheading the creation of the series The Filmmakers (2017-18), Canada's a Drag (2018-present) and Superqueeroes (2019) and co-hosting talk show State of the Arts with Amanda Parris and Romeo Candido (2017-18).

-Queer Cinema Club celebrated its 2nd anniversary in April 2024, while a month earlier Here & Queer was nominated for a Canadian Screen Award for best non-fiction digital series.
+Queer Cinema Club celebrated its 2nd anniversary in April 2024, while a month later Here & Queer won Knegt his fifth Canadian Screen Award.